mfelt/mfelt.github.io/index.md

 - Find creative solutions that solve more than just the customer's surface level problem.
 - Design smooth user experiences and user interfaces.
 - Create detailed mockups and specifications using Photoshop, HTML/CSS, and Adobe XD.
-- Lead design meetings to brainstorm solutions and new ideas.
+- Lead design meetings to brainstorm solutions for new ideas.
 - Manage feature requests from customers and internal teams.
 - Prioritize product development stories.
 - Manage backlog and sprints in JIRA.